hghyhghy/COGNI_GenC/README.md

 Q40     FOE college wants to recognize the department which has succeeded in getting the maximum number of placements for this academic year.
 The departments that have participated in the recruitment drive are CSE,ECE, MECH.
 Help the college find the department getting maximum placements.
 Check for all the possible output given in the sample snapshot

 Note : If any input is negative, the output should be “Input is Invalid”.
 If all department has equal number of placements, the output should be “None of the department has got the highest placement”.

+Q5)    Rhea Pandey’s teacher has asked her to prepare well for the lesson on seasons.
+When her teacher tells a month, she needs to say the season corresponding to that month.
+Write a program to solve the above task.

+Spring – March to May,
+Summer – June to August,
+Autumn – September to November and,
+Winter – December to February.